wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 	+ ParamReader::callback():
 	Add forage type under \ref Fauna::CB_FORAGE_TYPE.

-- Create new member variable in \ref Fauna::ForageMass and include it in the constructor, in \ref Fauna::ForageMass::sum() and in all overloaded operators.
+- Create new member variable with getter and setter methods in \ref Fauna::ForageMass and include it in the constructor, in \ref Fauna::ForageMass::sum() and in all overloaded operators.

 - Derive new class from \ref Fauna::ForageBase;